tizor98/TacoCloud/README.md

 with the `keytool` command in the terminal
 - SPRING_PROFILES_ACTIVE to set the environment.
 Options are: `dev` or `prod`

+### Related repositories

+- If you want to use ingredients api (api/ingredients, there is also available other ingredients api at data-api/ingredients) you need to get authorization.
+For the process you should use the [TacoCloud-auth-server](https://github.com/tizor98/TacoCloud-auth-server) repo.
+There you will find instructions to successfully get authorization in the app using JWT.

 ### Created by Alberto Ortiz